-REACT\APP\FEATURE\VERIFICATIONS\ENABLED environment variable to enable or disable the Your documents page and options in your application.
+REACT_APP_FEATURE_VERIFICATIONS_ENABLED environment variable to enable or disable the Your documents page and options in your application.
 When you enable verifications, it is available only to linked users.

-Before you enable verifications, you must ensure that you have implemented the appropriate file security and validations for document uploads and enabled the file upload API.
+Before you enable verifications, you must ensure that you have implemented the appropriate file security and validations for document uploads and enabled the Document Service POST /v1/dbs/files API so you can upload files to your system, see Securing and enabling the Files API.

-For more information about linked users, see "User account types" on page 130.
+For more information about linked users, see "User account types" on page 145.